anonymouspaul96/Live-Thermal-Image-based-CAPTCHA/README.md

 12. The result of "**Live-Thermal-Image-based-CAPTCHA**" after a person is detected.
     ![afterVerification](https://github.com/anonymouspaul96/Live-Thermal-Image-based-CAPTCHA/assets/142852373/ea2b134f-f13d-43a7-9a5d-b551a0f65211)

->[!NOTE]
+>[!WARNING]
+>If you get an error like ``` ln = [ln[i[0] - 1] for i in net.getUnconnectedOutLayers()] IndexError: invalid index to scalar variable.``` Then please remove the bracket with 0: ```ln = [ln[i - 1] for i in net.getUnconnectedOutLayers()]```, line 50 in yolo_detection_images.py file.

+>[!IMPORTANT]
 >Anyone can run our Live-Thermal-Image-based-CAPTCHA in any OS.
-One only has to copy the "Application" directory and follow the running instructions.
-If you can't detect the thermal webcam.
-Try changing the "camlist[*]" value in the "app.py" file.
+One only has to copy the "***Application***" directory and follow the running instructions.
+If there is no error and the application still can't detect the thermal webcam, then try changing the "camlist[*]" value in the "app.py" file.
 Usually, the value will be between (0-10).

->[!WARNING]
->If you get an error like ``` ln = [ln[i[0] - 1] for i in net.getUnconnectedOutLayers()] IndexError: invalid index to scalar variable.``` Then please remove the bracket with 0: ```ln = [ln[i - 1] for i in net.getUnconnectedOutLayers()]```, line 50 in yolo_detection_images.py file.
+>[!NOTE]
+>If you face any problems to run the application, please email "***ap.anonymouspaul@gmail.com***"

 The following instructions are for creating your custom weight for your model: